Happiness and National Agenda

 It was placed ahead of some of other advanced countries like France (at 32nd rank), Spain (at 37th rank) and Italy (at 50th rank).
 The report recognises that the UAE is amongst the four countries in the world that have a Minister of Happiness in their Cabinet.

-The UAE has maintained its leading position in the Arab World since the report was launched four years ago; thus, realising its remarkable achievements in the political, economic, social, educational, health, tourism and environmental fields.
+The UAE has maintained its leading position in the Arab region since the report was launched four years ago; thus, realising its remarkable achievements in the political, economic, social, educational, health, tourism and environmental fields.

 Happiness in Dubai Government